Blessed by a Broken Heart: History

 The band was formed as a concept band in 2003 by Tyler Hoare.
 The original line-up consisted of vocalist Hugh Charron, bassist Joel Sauvé, guitarists Robbie Hart and Hoare, drummer Frank Shooflar, and keyboardist Simon Foxx.
 Their first album, All Is Fair in Love and War, was released on Blood and Ink Records in 2004.

 Joel Sauvé and Hugh Charron departed in 2005.
 Hoare switched to bass and shred-style guitarist, "Shred" Sean Maier, from Long Island, joined.
-The band then began to change to a more 80s glam metal sound.
+The band then began to change to a more 1980s glam metal sound.
 The next year, they toured in the United Kingdom on a sold-out headlining tour with Enter Shikari.

 In January 2007, after the addition of vocalist Tony Gambino, they signed with Century Media Records.
 They recorded their second studio album, Pedal to the Metal, at The Farm in Vancouver, with producer Garth Richardson and engineer Ben Kaplan.
-The rest of 2007 was spent touring the US with The Devil Wears Prada, A Day to Remember and Mychildren Mybride; before joining Kittie, It Dies Today, Silent Civilian, and Bring Me the Horizon for another US tour.
+The rest of 2007 was spent touring the U.S. with The Devil Wears Prada, A Day to Remember and Mychildren Mybride; before joining Kittie, It Dies Today, Silent Civilian, and Bring Me the Horizon for another U.S. tour.

 In mid-January 2008, they returned to Europe, again touring with Bring Me the Horizon, as well as Maroon and Architects.
 They finished that tour with a string of headlining dates in the UK with Azriel and Dividing The Line.
 After that tour, rhythm guitarist, Robbie Hart and keyboardist Simon Foxx, both original members, were kicked out of the band.

-In mid-2008 they were joined by rhythm guitarist Casey Jones and keyboardist Slater, and took part in on the first annual Scream the Prayer Tour, with Sleeping Giant, Impending Doom, and War of Ages.
+In mid-2008, they were joined by rhythm guitarist Casey Jones and keyboardist Slater, and took part in on the first annual Scream the Prayer Tour, with Sleeping Giant, Impending Doom, and War of Ages.

 Pedal to the Metal was released by Century Media in Europe in August 2008 and the US in September 2008.
 A headline tour in Europe and the UK was booked for November and December 2008 with support from I Am Ghost and Devil's Gift.
 After the European tour, original drummer Frank Shooflar left to pursue his career as a record producer and songwriter, Slater then moved to drums and former Still Remains keyboardist Ben Schauland was added, under the moniker "Rex Krueger".

 In 2009, the band announced their relationship with Century Media Records had come to a mutually-agreed end.